Improvement of Sinc-collocation methods for Volterra-Fredholm integral equations of the second kind and their theoretical analysis: Introduction and summary

 which satisfies $\vSEn(\SEt(ih)) = c_i$.
-This concept has been already utilized for several equations~\cite{stenger93:_numer,okayama18:_theor_sinc,OkayamaFredholm,OkayamaVolterra}, which may work fine for the equation~\eqref{eq:VFIE}.
+This concept has already been utilized for several equations~\cite{okayama18:_theor_sinc,OkayamaFredholm,OkayamaVolterra,stenger93:_numer}, and may work well for the equation~\eqref{eq:VFIE}.
 In fact, this study theoretically shows that the error of $\vSEn$ is bounded as

 which rigorously proves root-exponential convergence of $\vSEn$.